 Both manatees and elephants are herbivores with similar diets.

 Elephants consume between 300 and 375 pounds of food each day, consisting of fruit, tree bark, roots, and tiny plants.
-Manatees may eat up to 150–200 pounds of seagrass or freshwater plants each day.
+Animals like manatees may eat up to 150–200 pounds of seagrass or freshwater plants each day.

 3. Walrus